 About: Music Changing Lives is a 501(c) 3 nonprofit organization, dedicated to providing music, art and sports programs in America’s public schools and community centers, while raising awareness about the importance of enrichment programs as part of each child’s comprehensive education and lifestyle.

 National Community Renaissance

-About: Non-profit; Property and housing management in Riverside.
-Interns with be introduced to administrative tasks within the department they work, getting as much hands on experience as possible.
+About: Non-profit property and housing management in Riverside.
+Interns will be introduced to administrative tasks within the department they work, getting as much hands on experience as possible.
 They will be assigned different projects within the department so that they have an understanding of how the responsibilities come together.

 Omnitrans – San Bernardino County Public Transit